FomTarro/skeletom-net/src/pages/blogs/pizzatsudan.recipe.md

 ## What is "Pizzatsudan"?

 Now for the longwinded personal anecdote. <a href="https://www.youtube.com/playlist?list=PLspwi8mJZ2799Rhk-6G-fP3JQBjBFgOFT" target="_blank">Pizzatsudan</a> is a stream concept I came up with shortly after finding my footing as a streamer.
-It combines real-world <span class="highlight">pizza baking</span> with the <span class="highlight">Japanese "zatsudan"</span>, which pretty much means "just chatting".
+It combines real-world **pizza baking** with the **Japanese "zatsudan"**, which pretty much means "just chatting".
 It's basically just a talk show with extra steps.

 Originally, I would pivot to playing a video game for the 90 minutes that I left the dough to rise, with a dough-cam and timer on the stream overlay.
 Eventually, though, I found that a little to hectic and just settled on shooting the breeze.